danijeldragicevic/poly-glide-demo/README.md

 ```

 ## Validation errors
-Thrown by `validateForecastPayload` when the request body is invalid:
+Thrown by `validateWebhookPayload` when the request body is invalid:
 ```json
 {
     "statusCode": 500,